-Problem: The Reinitialization pattern solves the problem of a fault, error, or failure event affecting the correct operation of a system.
+Problem: A fault, error or failure event affects a system to the extent that restoring correct operation is impossible.

-Context: The pattern applies to a system that has the following characteristics:
+Context: The pattern is a derivative of the Reconfiguration pattern and applies to a system that has the following characteristics:

 - The system that is deterministic, i.e. forward progress of the system is defined in terms of the input state to the system and the execution steps completed since system initialization. - The fault, error or failure in the system that the pattern handles must be detected; the pattern offers no implicit fault monitoring, prediction, or error/failure detection capability. - The system may be partitioned into N interconnected sub-systems. - The fault, error, or failure must not be persistent.